 The process of reducing your accent will vary depending on your answers to these questions.

-If you only occasionally interact with English-speaking colleagues who are visiting or living in your country, you want to focus most of your attention on speaking clearly and being easy to understand.
+If you only occasionally interact with English-speaking colleagues who are visiting or living in your country, you want to focus most of your attention on speaking clearly.

 In this case, communicating your meaning is much more important than pronouncing each word perfectly.